 Time to get munching.

-- Dice up the onion, throw it in a pot with a knob of butter
+- Dice up the onion, throw it in a pot with half butter or oil

 - Let it simmer on a very low heat while you’re taking care of the other veggies

 - Peel the carrots and kohlrabi (unless they’re organic - you can eat the outside of the carrots and kohlrabi if you want)

 - Dice and throw them all into the pot with some more butter

 - Add the stock and cook on a medium heat for about 15 mins

 - Turn the heat down and add the cream cheese, parsley, salt and pepper